markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Our first opponent to overcome is hitting the ball.

-Three key components of hitting the ball include:
+Three key components to improve in hitting the ball include:

 ### 1. Get To The Ball